alonalj/hta/README.md

 The HTA package can statistically assess the level of both spatial, and global, heterogeneity within a spatial sample.
 HTA was specifically designed to handle multivariate spatial transcriptomics data, such as Visium samples (10x Genomics), but can be used in other domains (see our paper [1] for further details).

+If you use hta in your research, pleas cite: [Levy-Jurgenson et al. (Bioinformatics, 2021) [1].](https://doi.org/10.1093/bioinformatics/btab569)

 ## Installation
 You will need Python 3.8 or above.